ycldingo/QuantumComputer_tw/README.md

 - Lecture 2: Quantum Algorithmns & Programming

 ### National Tsing Hua University (NTHU) - May 02, 2020
-An virtual seminar is given to Department of Electrical Engineering.
+A virtual seminar is given to Department of Electrical Engineering.
 - Lecture: Step into Quantum

 ### Tamkang University (TKU) - May 14, 2020